Riley Greene Player Props: Tigers vs. Red Sox

 Riley Greene At The Plate

-- Greene leads Detroit with a slugging percentage of .481, fueled by two extra-base hits.
+- Greene leads Detroit with nine hits and an OBP of .353, plus a team-best slugging percentage of .452.

-- In five of seven games this year (71.4%), Greene has reached base safely via hit, and that includes multiple hits twice.
+- This season, Greene has recorded at least one hit in six of eight games (75.0%), and had multiple hits twice.

-- Greene has driven in a run in one game this year.
+- Greene has driven in a run in two games this season, with multiple runs batted in once.

-- He has scored in three of seven games (42.9%), including multiple runs twice.
+- He has scored in four of eight games (50.0%), including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.